Stacy517/pdsnd_github/README.md

 bikeshare_2.py
 README.md

+### FAQ
+## Question 1: Whether this project is insentive letter or not?
+Yes, you could type in Washington, WASHingTON, washington, wASHingtoN, the same with Washington

 ### Credits
 * Solicit and handle raw user input
 * Use descriptive statistics to answer questions about the data.
 Raw data is displayed upon request by the user